Ashwwi/Goaldiggers-Iot_SCDFXIBM/README.md

 The reason why we use [Esp32](https://techexplorations.com/guides/esp32/begin/esp32ard/#:~:text=The%20additional%20features%20that%20the,that%20alone%20is%20very%20desirable.&text=The%20ESP32%20dev%20kit%20is,board%20for%20a%20lower%20price.) is because it is better than Arduino.
 Esp32 not only can be used as an Arduino, it also provides Wireless Connectivity such as Wi-Fi and Bluetooth which most of the Arduino board does not provide.
 Micropython is used in conjunction with the board.

+### DHTT Sensor
+We will be using DHTT sensor to detect for the humidity and the Sipeed to detect for humans.
+If the detection of human is in a certain amount, it will be alerted to SPDF and the SPDF will check if there’s a riot going on.
+It works the same for the fire detection.
+Once detected fire, the data collected from the sensor and Sipeed will be sent to the IBM Cloud via Esp32.
+The data will then be send to the user which in our case, it is the SCDF people using IBM Bluemix push notification app. , alerting them about the scenarios so that they can prepare in advance.

 ### Node Red

 Node red is a programming tool for wiring together hardware devices, APIs and online services in new and interesting ways.
 It provides a browser-based editor that makes it easy to wire together flows using the wide range of nodes in the palette that can be deployed to its runtime in a single-click.